prisma/nuxt-prisma/README.md

 ##  Usage
 ### `lib/prisma.ts`
 This file creates a global instance of [Prisma Client](https://www.prisma.io/docs/orm/reference/prisma-client-reference).
-In this file, you can customize Prisma Client's capabilities, such as with [client extensions](https://www.prisma.io/docs/orm/prisma-client/client-extensions).
+In this file, you can customize Prisma Client's capabilities by using [client extensions](https://www.prisma.io/docs/orm/prisma-client/client-extensions).
 We recommend importing this instance into the script tags of your `.vue` files like so:

 ```vue
 <script lang="ts" setup>